burrittresearch/burrittresearch/README.md

 ## What We Do

-We specialize in financial writing, cryptocurrency/blockchain, and data science.<br>
-Please visit burrittresearch.com(https://burrittresearch.com) for more info.<br>
+We specialize in financial writing, cryptocurrency/blockchain, and data science.
+Please visit burrittresearch.com(https://burrittresearch.com) for more info.